robinpx/boombox/README.md

 # boombox
-**boombox** is a responsive client-side JS music player that retrieves every audio post uploaded and embedded on Tumblr.
+**boombox** is a responsive client-side JS music player that retrieves every audio post uploaded and embedded on a Tumblr user's account.
 > Embedded audio players supported: Soundcloud, Bandcamp, Spotify

 ## Features